Anetellie/salvaging/README.md

-Salvaging – Simple Tracker for Sailing
+⛵ Salvaging – Sailing Activity Tracker

+A simple and clean helper for Sailing’s salvaging activity.
-This plugin helps you keep track of what’s going on while you’re out salvaging at sea.
+This plugin gives you a quick overview of what’s happening on your boat without any complicated setup.
-It gives you a small, easy-to-read overlay that shows:

-What the plugin shows

-Your cargo amount
-After you’ve opened your cargo once, the plugin remembers it and keeps it updated as you collect more salvage.

-How much your crew is salvaging
+ What It Does

+This plugin shows a lightweight overlay with the most important salvaging info:

+📦 Cargo Tracking

+Updates after you open your cargo once

+Shows how much space you’ve used

+Helps you keep an eye on when it’s time to sort

+👥 Crew Activity

-It counts how many hooks each crew member lands, and keeps track of the total for the whole crew.
+Counts how many hooks each crew member lands

+Tracks the total amount of salvage brought in

+Lets you see at a glance how active your crew is

+🪝 Your Own Salvaging

-If you are salvaging or cleaning
+Detects when you start salvaging
-It can tell when you start or stop working on a wreck, or when you’re brushing debris off your hook.

-What it’s for

-The idea is to give you a quick overview of:
+Detects when you’re cleaning your hook

+Helps you know whether you’re working or waiting

+🎯 Why Use It?

+This plugin keeps things simple:
+You get a clear, always-visible summary of what’s going on at sea — no menus, no settings, no noise.

+Perfect for:

+Staying aware during semi-AFK salvaging

-How active the crew is
+Knowing if your crew is actually doing anything

-How full your cargo is getting
+Tracking your cargo before it fills up

-Whether you are currently doing something or just waiting around
+Seeing what you are doing at a glance

-Everything is shown in a simple, lightweight overlay so you can glance at it while sailing.

-How to use it
+🛶 How to Use

-Just hop on a boat and start salvaging.
+Get on a boat

-Open your cargo once so the plugin knows your storage size.
+Open your cargo once

+Start salvaging

-After that, it updates automatically as you continue your run.
+The overlay will automatically update throughout your run.

+That’s it — the plugin takes care of the rest.